 - Students whose circumstances have caused initial failure in courses may or may not be able to attend the 21st CCLC program consistently and satisfy attendance expectations.

 - 21st CCLC credit recovery may not be 100% virtual curriculum but must be blended with, at the minimum, some physical teacher interaction and supervision.

-The resources provided deal with arts-related programming in general and certain practices may not be applicable to 21st Century Community Learning Centers.
+The resources provided deal with certain practices that may not be applicable to 21st CCLC.
 If you are unsure if a recommended practice is permissible, please contact your program officer at the Pennsylvania Department of Education.